AdobeDocs/experience-platform.en/help/dashboards/permissions.md

 ---
 # Access permissions for dashboards

 In order to grant users the ability to view, edit, and update dashboards, you must first enable permissions.
 In Adobe Experience Platform, access control is provided through the [Adobe Admin Console](https://adminconsole.adobe.com/).
-Users are linked with permissions and sandboxes through product profiles in [!DNL Admin Console].
+Users are linked with permissions and sandboxes through product profiles in the [!DNL Admin Console].

 This document provides a summary of the available permissions for dashboards, including the features they give access to and the user functions they enable.
-It also details how to add specific dashboard permissions within Admin Console.
 For detailed information on gaining and assigning access permissions, please begin by reading the [access control overview](../access-control/home.md).

 ## Prerequisites